djthorpe/postgresql-kit/README.md

 including a changelog of recent changes.

 This software is in alpha development state and as such there are plenty of limitations and issues.
-Hoping to get a beta version completed in early 2013.
+Hoping to get a beta version completed later in 2013.
 If you know of any issues or feature requests, please file an issue and I may be able to help out.

 ## License